ouankou/apollo/docs/training-data-processing.md

 ## Cross-Exection Data Collection and Merging

-This is a new feature controled by Config::APOLLO_CROSS_EXECUTION.
+This is a new feature controlled by Config::APOLLO_CROSS_EXECUTION.
 Aggregated measures of each code region can be saved into a text file when a monitored program terminates.
 The file will also be loaded next time the program starts.

 Saving happens in Apollo::Region::~Region()
 ```